dabelenda/container-389ds/README.md

 - *LDAP_REPLICA_PURGE_DELAY*: delay after which to forget a non-responding node
 - *LDAP_REPLICATION_LOG_KEEP_TIME*: time to keep the change log

+## Schema

+A Schema definition can be inserted into the ldap server using *LDAP_EXTRA_SCHEMA_DEFS* which must contain a valid schema definition as per [the documentation](https://access.redhat.com/documentation/en-US/Red_Hat_Directory_Server/10/html/Administration_Guide/custom-schema-files.html).

 ## Plugins

 389ds has a plugin system that allows to enable additionnal features.
 Some variable are used to enable these features at start time: